simonazy/Algorithm-Specialization/README.md

 # Algorithm-Specialization

 In this repo, I put my courses notes and assignment, implemented in both Python and Java, in the **Algorithms** specialization from *Stanford University* on Coursera.
+[Official Certifcate Link](https://coursera.org/share/b2b02be87606278a1a235ba085b0a9dc)

 ## Divide and Conquer, Sorting and Searching, and Randomized Algorithms
 1. Karatsuba Multiplication